trungduongmewmew/My-CryptoHack-Journey/01-Introduction/03.Hex/readme.md

 *Hint: In Python, the `bytes.fromhex()` function can be used to convert hex to bytes.
 The `.hex()` instance method can be called on byte strings to get the hex representation.

 ## 🤔 Thought Process

+The problem give us flag encoded as a hex string and asks us to decode it back into bytes to get the flag.
+The logic is as follows: